WikiNeo/wikineo.github.io/_posts/2021-05/2021-05-30-efi-system-partition.md

 ---
-title: 'EFI System Partition'
+title: '[Filesystem] EFI System Partition'
 published: true
-tags: Computing
+tags: Filesystem
 ---

 The EFI system partition (also called ESP) is an OS independent partition that